 Now you’ve asked yourself some basic questions and you’ve decided you want to teach needlecrafts.
 You may be wondering if you should get some sort of certification.

 FULL DISCLOSURE ALERT!
-I am a Craft Yarn Council (CYC) certified crochet instructor (level I) and certified crochet teacher (level II) and I’m in the process of getting my CYC certification for knitting.
+I am a Craft Yarn Council (CYC) certified crochet and knitting instructor (level I) and certified crochet teacher (level II).

 There are several reasons you might get a teaching certification.